Best Natural Flea Tick Prevention For Dogs

 Cedar Flea And Tick Preventative Spray-On

 How To Use It: Daily, or as needed, in heavy flea and tick season.
-I tend to spray it on my hands and rub it into my dog’s coat and on his skin.
+I tend to spray it on my hands and rub it into my dog’s coat and skin.
 I do this for the gentle areas like the ears, near the neck, etc. I spray on other areas and comb through or rub through.
+You must use caution and not use it on dogs under 20 pounds.
+It can be applied every two to four days or more often, if needed.
+I use it daily on Alvin and myself.

-We use the cedar scent.
-I did not want my dog to smell like the inside of my storage closet.
-Guess what?
-He doesn’t!
-We use this a few times a week from April through October.
+We use this a few times a week to daly from March through November.
 It all depends on where we are going.
 If the dog is going to the curb and back, then I don’t use it.
 Otherwise, a few spritzes a day worked into the coat and he is mega protected!
 It is also non-staining.

 Biological Frequency Flea & Tick Tag